vasigiurgi/evi-cf-deep-learning-based-for-iv/README.md

 **DS1_activate**

 # Decision Making
-The belief theory approach Distance to prototypes using Interval Dominance is adapted to road segmentation as well as multi-class segmentation.
+The belief theory approach Distance to prototypes using Interval Dominance and Decision Based Interval adapted to road segmentation as well as multi-class segmentation.
-The E-CNN-classifier is referred to Tong Zheng's respository (@tongzheng1992)
+The E-CNN-classifier is referred to Tong Zheng's respository (@tongzheng1992) and its inspired by the evidential classifer of Prof. Denouex.
 # Dataset

 Two datasets both from KITTI Benchmark were used in this work: KITTI road and KITTI semantic pixel-wise.